Natural Baby Life logo (480 x 130)

 Because bottled waters have gone through some form of a purification process, they are usually okay to give your baby.
 Look for bottled water that is low in fluoride and marked as purified, deionized, distilled, or prepared by reverse osmosis.

-Bottles sold in the United States will meet the FDA’s standards of water quality and are usually okay to use as a replacement for baby water.
 According to their approval process, any water sold in bottles should come from protected water sources and have proper quality control and testing in place to ensure that there are no contaminants or bacteria inside the water during production.

 The best bottled water to use for formula

 There isn’t necessarily a “best” bottled water to use for formula.
 Because each brand will have gone through the FDA’s strict standards and regulations, each will be a good option to give your child.
-If you want to get into specifics of the minerals and nutrients added, talk to your child’s doctor.

-Is spring water okay for formula?
+Is spring water okay for formula

-Spring water has a similar spectrum of nutrients and minerals as your tap water, so it is usually okay to feed your baby.
-The main difference between it and tap water is that some have chlorine filtered out.
 “100% pure” spring water means that it is pulled from a single source and a deeper reservoir, rather than surface waters.
 Even though this kind of water is often labeled as pure, natural spring water, it still has to go through a filtration process to meet FDA standards.

 With that being said, you likely do not need to boil spring water.

-Do I need to boil bottled water for baby formula?
+Do I need to boil bottled water for baby formula

 In the past, it was recommended that all water should be boiled before adding it to infant formula.
 However, this step is not used as often as it used to because of our access to advanced purification techniques.
 Many baby formulas will instruct you to consult your baby’s doctor before deciding whether or not to boil water before mixing.